Sadik-Epidemiology/Epidemiology-of-AMR-portfolio/README.md

 - Epidemiological methods (prevalence, regression, meta-analysis)

 ## Goal
-To demonstrate my ability to handle, analyze, and interpret real-world epidemiological datasets for research and public health applications.
+To demonstrate my ability to analyze, interpret, and visualize real-world epidemiological data, with a focus on antimicrobial resistance and public health research.

+## Projects
+Projects will be added here as I build my portfolio.